 Dinara nearly collapsed with relief.
-She didn’t know what more she could possibly learn about Edith, but she’d listen if it meant she could go take a nap after.
+She didn’t know what more she could possibly learn about Edith, but she’d listen if it meant she could go take a nap.
 Edith was Tabia’s legacy, anyway, and Dinara wouldn’t take that pride from her.
 Not more than she already had.

 “Go sit.
 I can tell you everything from here.”

 Mortality was a tragedy, Dinara thought.
-According to their group leader, Tabia was too old to keep playing Edith.
-Dinara hated being the one to take her from Tabia, especially when Tabia’s passion and talent hadn’t faded with age.
-She stepped forward deliberately, rhythmically, toes pointed outward and arms spread wide like she was greeting an old friend.
+According to their leader, Tabia was too old to keep playing Edith.
+Dinara hated being the one to take her from Tabia.
+Tabia stepped forward deliberately, rhythmically, toes pointed outward and arms spread wide like she was greeting an old friend.
 Fully in character now, she dropped into a low curtsy.
-Dinara couldn’t see any of Tabia’s usually jaunty sway in her movements.
+There was none of Tabia’s usually jaunty sway in her movements.

-“You have the same naivete,” Tabia began, still moving with a grace that ebbed and flowed, “But you’re missing her pride and fearlessness.
+“You have the same naivete,” Tabia began, still moving with a grace that ebbed and flowed, “But you’re missing her pride, her fearlessness.
 Do you understand?
 Edith’s story is about trusting instinct and doing whatever you must to follow it.
 You have to feel this with all of your heart if you want to understand Edith.”

-Dinara nodded.
 She wished Edith wasn’t a young heroine.
-She wished she didn’t have this responsibility.
-She wished Cahrn could forget accuracy and keep Tabia in the role— he would, if they were performing for some secluded village or minor court, but they were performing for Unity.
-There would be no blurring anything, which is why Tabia had been asked to name a successor.
+She wished there wasn’t so much pressure to be perfect.
+She wished Cahrn could forget historical accuracy and keep Tabia in the role— he would, if they were performing for some hidden village or minor court, but they were performing for Unity.
+There would be no foregoing accuracy among the most educated, snobbish people on the continent, which is why Tabia had been asked to name a successor.

 Dinara wished Tabia hadn’t named her.